Rob L. Wagner: Career

 Wagner is married to Saudi journalist and educator Dr. Sabria Jawhar.

+Filmmaking

+In 2023, Wagner directed "Searching for Halifax NP711", a documentary film about a Royal Canadian Air Force crew shot down and killed during a bombing raid over Germany in 1945.
+The film has garnered first place honors for Best Documentary at the Fern Film Awards, the Critic's Choice Award for Best Documentary at the World Film Carnival in Singapore, Best Documentary at the Eastern Europe Film Festival and Best Debut Director at the Brandenburg International Film Festival in Germany.
+He also directed a film on Glasgow's Necropolis cemetery.
+He is engaged as executive producer of a film report on the generational progress of Saudi women in the workplace.

 Saudi Gazette and Arab News

 In 2004, Wagner resigned as an editor at The Record (Stockton, California) to become the national editor of the Saudi Gazette, an English-language daily newspaper based in Jeddah, Saudi Arabia.
 He later became the newspaper's managing editor.
 As managing editor, he supervised the coverage of Al-Qaeda in the Arabian Peninsula’s bombing and shooting attacks of Westerners and Saudi government institutions, and Saudi Arabia's 2005 municipal elections among other issues.
 He also taught journalism courses to Saudi university students.
 In 2008, he assumed the editorship of the Dubai-based Construction Week magazine to cover the building boom in the United Arab Emirates.

 In 2012, he returned to Saudi Arabia to assume the post of managing editor at the Arab News.